 As Head of Universities and an accredited RIBA Client Adviser, Cora helps clients to plan, structure and develop projects from the earliest stages.
-Her extensive experience and impartial advice add value to projects and ensure a quality outcome in design and delivery.
+Her extensive experience and impartial advice add value to projects to ensure a quality outcome in design and delivery.

 Cora, what drives your career in architecture?